chettrick/stm32cubef4/Projects/STM32F4-Discovery/Examples/UART/UART_TwoBoards_ComPolling/readme.txt

 with software compiled with switch disable.

 STM32 discovery board's LEDs can be used to monitor the transfer status:
- - LED6 (blue) is ON when the transmission process is complete.
+ - LED6 (Blue) is ON when the transmission process is complete.
- - LED4 (green) is ON when the reception process is complete.
+ - LED4 (Green) is ON when the reception process is complete.
  - LED3 (Orange) is ON when there's UART error callback.
- - LED5 (red) is ON when there is an error in transmission/reception process.
+ - LED5 (Red) is ON when there is an error in transmission/reception process.

 The UART is configured as follows:
     - BaudRate = 9600 baud